 Any savvy internet user knows that a VPN is essential to protect one’s privacy online.
 Without a VPN your connection is not encrypted.
 And who knows what bad actors could gain access to your browsing history or other personal information.
 The fact is, a VPN is a must-have.

 But there are so many options from which to choose.
 One slightly under-the-radar veteran option is TunnelBear.
 Like any option, they have plenty of strengths and weaknesses.
 Without further ado, here’s our TunnelBear review.
 We’ll give you everything you need to know to find out if TunnelBear is the right VPN for you.

 TunnelBear was founded in Toronto, Canada, in 2011.
 Their website conveys a casual culture, covered with puns and images of bears.
 Even the About Us section features each of the company’s executives depicted with a bear avatar.
 That serves to symbolize both the privacy offered users by their VPN and the laid-back nature of the company.

 For the first years of their existence, TunnelBear existed on its own as a specialized small business.
 But in 2018, they were acquired by industry giant McAfee.

-About TunnelBear Products: The Basics
+About TunnelBear Products